 Right out of the box, you can tell that Epiphone is putting a lot of effort to give this fella an interesting sound of its own.
 The slim ceramic single-coil pickups allow you to access the sound quality like the ‘60s Gibson Melody Maker.

-The neck pickup gives you bright and round sound, while the bridge offers a bright, twangy and more like jazzier sound.
+The neck pickup gives you a bright and round sound, while the bridge offers a bright, twangy, and more like jazzier sound.
 Sensitive volume and tone controls (though not as sensitive as high-end guitars) are very accessible for more tonal variety.
 The guitar also works well with a great pedal and everything turns out magical when you connect it to an amp.

 Just a little gain to your amp and you’ll get a Tele-like sound at the bridge pickup, great for string bending and single-note solos.
 Just in the middle position using the three-way toggle and you’ll engage both the neck and bridge that will give you a dead quiet guitar.